mdn/mdn/ADRs/003-use-emotion.md

 ### Consequences

-While we will probably still use standard CSS stylesheets to define global and site-wide styles and themes, we will use a new system for expressing styles (especially layouts) that are specific to individual React components.
+While we will probably still use standard CSS stylesheets (via SCSS) to define global and site-wide styles and themes, we will use a new system for expressing styles (especially layouts) that are specific to individual React components.